anky0509/NASAPod/README.md

 # NASAPod
-A mobile app which display NASA’s Astronomy picture of the day
+A mobile app which display NASA’s Astronomy picture of the day from the NASA APOD API.
+It display picture according to selected date and stores all the data using Core Data.

 Basic feature -
 - Allow users to search for the picture for a date of their choice